This post may contain affiliate links. Read our disclosure here.

 Tasmanian Museum & Art Gallery

-We had a little rain on our last day in Hobart, so a visit to the Tasmanian Museum and Art Gallery was the perfect rainy afternoon.
+We had a little rain on our last day in Hobart, so a visit to the Tasmanian Museum and Art Gallery was the perfect rainy afternoon activity.
 The museum has 800,000 objects from fossils and fine arts, and a range of exhibits designed to educate and inspire all ages.
 Here you will also get the chance to view The Thylacine exhibit, showcasing the history, persecution and extinction of the Tasmanian Tiger.

 Royal Tasmanian Botanical Gardens